VSolidus/solidus/README.md

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags] are created regularly to indicate new official, stable release versions of Solidus Core.
+[Tags] are created regularly to indicate new official, stable release versions of VSolidus Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).